 - To save time in a carpool lane

-- Enjoy the commute with a fellow carpooler
+- Make the commute time more meaningful by connecting with a co-worker

-When carpooling becomes a sustainable routine for commuters, they experience unexpected benefits—less stress, rising productivity, and an increased chance of staying at their current employer.
-We’ll dive deeper into that later, though.
+When carpooling becomes a sustainable routine for commuters, they experience unexpected benefits—less stress, rising productivity, and an increased likelihood of staying at their current employer.

-Ride-hailing is more useful in the short-term and is transactional in nature.
+Ridesharing and ride-hailing are more useful in the short-term and are transactional in nature.

-While carpooling works as a partnership between riders and drivers, ride-hailing platforms allow the rider to hire the driver for on-demand trips.
+While carpooling works as a partnership between riders and drivers, usually co-workers or neighbors, ridesharing and ride-hailing platforms allow the rider to hire the driver for on-demand trips.
 Thus, both parties aren’t heading in the same direction on a pre-planned journey; the trip is purely transactional.
-What’s more, ride-hailing trips typically occur within dense urban environments and are less cost-effective for longer commutes.
-Carpooling, on the other hand, is more flexible, cost-effective, and convenient for long-distance commuters who don’t have access to infrastructure like public transportation.

-For these reasons, ride-hailing presents an entirely different transportation experience from ridesharing and satisfies immediate, short-distance, and short-term needs, rather than offering an impactful solution for longer commuters.
+Ridesharing and ride-hailing present an entirely different transportation experience from carpooling and satisfies immediate, short-distance, and short-term needs, rather than offering an impactful solution for longer or routine commutes.

-From improving well-being to boosting productivity at work, there are many ways that an improved commute can transform your life, but it’s not until after commuters get into a carpool that they realize its impact.
+From providing a safe and reliable commute to those who cannot be serviced by personal vehicles, public transit, or company shuttles to improving well-being to boosting productivity at work, there are many ways that an improved commute can transform your life, but it’s not until after commuters get into a carpool that they realize its impact.
 They begin to find that the benefits of carpooling go beyond just saving money and time.

 One survey found that after carpooling with Scoop, nearly 80% of carpoolers were less stressed, and 50% said they felt more energized and productive at work.
 About 92% of respondents also reported that they’ve had opportunities to meet new people, network, and exchange ideas with co-workers.
 Additionally, 70% of carpoolers said that they were more likely to stay at their current employer after carpooling with Scoop.

-We spend over 200 hours commuting to work on average per year.
-And while we can’t eliminate the commute, we can provide ways to make it more enjoyable, from making new friends, discovering new experiences, and making better use of commuters’ valuable time.
-That’s the way people should spend their commute.
-Not alone in the car, isolated.
+While not everyone can eliminate their commute, we can provide ways to make it more enjoyable, from making new friends, discovering new experiences, and making better use of commuters’ valuable time.

-So, what are the biggest differentiators between ridesharing and carpooling?
+So, what are the biggest differentiators between ridesharing, ride-hailing, and carpooling?

-Hopefully, now you’ve gained a better grasp of the differences between ridesharing and ride-hailing.
-By understanding the ever-growing mobility ecosystem, we can make informed decisions about which modes of transportation are best for our personal –and professional – needs.
+By understanding the ever-growing mobility ecosystem, we can make informed decisions about which modes of transportation are best for our personal–and professional–needs.